ThisIsDemetrio/cult-of-kafka/README.md

 After the application build, the prompt will start and will allow you to execute operations with Kafka.

-Also consider that you can quit the application at any time by pressing `CTRL + C`.
+Also, consider that you can quit the application at any time by pressing `CTRL + C`.